usaid-cs/yesterday-i-learned/linux.md

 - `sleep 5` sleeps for 5 seconds. `sleep 5h` sleeps for 5 hours.
 Other suffixes also work.
 - To see which PPAs you use, run `apt policy`.
 - The recommended swappiness for ubuntu desktops is...
 [10?](https://askubuntu.com/a/149427)
+- [CentOS releases a new version every **FIVE** years](https://en.wikipedia.org/wiki/CentOS), a point of ridicule that makes it ideal for enterprise software, adopted by companies that love using software from a decade ago.